p4lang/p4c/docs/runtime_CLI.md

 `(k & mask) == (value & mask)`, where `&` is bit-wise logical and like in P4.
 To match any value of a ternary search key, you can specify `0&&&0`.

+Table search key fields with match kind `optional` in the P4 source code are specified the same way as those with match kind `ternary`, as described in the previous paragraph.
+Note that there is no checking in the runtime CLI that the mask must be either 0 or all 1s, and thus it allows you to do arbitrary ternary masks, even though this should not be allowed.
+It would be nice if it restricted the match specifications appropriately for `optional`, but this would require significant changes to behavioral-model code to support it.

 Table search key fields with match kind `range` are specified as a minimum numeric value, then `->`, then a maximum numeric value, with no white space between the numbers and the `->`.
 To match any value of a range search key, you can specify `0->255` for an 8-bit field, or `0->0xffffffff` for a 32-bit field, etc.

-If any of the search key fields of a table have match kind `ternary` or `range`, then a numeric `priority` value must be specified.
+If any of the search key fields of a table have match kind `ternary`, `optional`, or `range`, then a numeric `priority` value must be specified.
 For any other kind of table, it is an error to specify a `priority` value.
 If a search key matches multiple table entries, then among the ones that match the search key, one with the smallest numeric priority value will be the winner, meaning that its action will be executed.

 Action parameters must appear in the same order as they appear in the P4 program, without names.
 The output of the `show_actions` command shows the name